 DMV Math Tournament

-RLC PTO is launching DMV Math Tournament for 4th and 5th grade students across DC/MD/VA states.
+RLC PTO will be hosting DMV Math Tournament for 4th and 5th grade students across DC/MD/VA states.

 Who can participate?

 - Teams of 1 to 5 students from 4th and 5th grades

 - Students attending a public or private school, as well as home schooled students are eligible to participate

 - A team can comprise of students from different schools

 DMV Math Tournament includes three rounds and an award ceremony

 - Individual Round: Each student works alone on 10 timed short-answer problems

 - Team Round: All team members work cooperatively on another set of 10 timed short-answer problems

 - Playoff Round: Upto five additional problems with time constraints to break ties for awards.